 This program started as an opportunity for our college students to roll up their sleeves, take risks and embark into new and refreshing adventures.
 During our first year over 100 college students participated and worked on projects that focused on addressing social challenges and sparking new economic development in the Merrimack Valley.
 Projects ranged from social or environmental changes to innovative technologies.

-Based on the success of Campus Catalyst, in the fall of 2011 the Community Catalyst Program was launched with the help of local community based organizations and high school partners in order to provide youth from ages 14 to 24 with the opportunity to try out entrepreneurial ideas.
+Based on the success of the Sandbox Student, in the fall of 2011 the Community Catalyst Program was launched with the help of local community based organizations and high school partners in order to provide youth from ages 14 to 24 with the opportunity to try out entrepreneurial ideas.
 During the first year of Community Catalyst over 50 youth worked in their projects and over 200 youth learned Entrepreneurship Education.

 For all questions, please contact: